“Why not?” asked Nakayama’s Hurricane. “Why shouldn’t Lucille pull the Chain? We’ve got that white fox! Let’s send her to the Galaxy Zephyr!”

 “Anything.”
 Nemo bowed once more.
 “O venerable one, I devote my entirety to you.”

 “No!”
-Nakayama folded her sleeves across her chest.
-“Devote yourself to nothing less than all sentient beings.”
-Nemo didn’t understand and shook his head.
+Nakayama crossed her wings in an X. “Devote yourself to nothing less than all sentient beings.”
+Nemo didn’t understand, and shook his head.
 Nakayama tried to explain even though she knew she never could, in any language.
 “I’m collecting souls in the afterlife and I need your help.
 I can think of no one else to shoulder the indescribable burden.”

 Nemo nodded and stowed his hands in his sleeves.
 “Anything.”